jexxa-projects/JexxaTutorials/HelloJexxa/README.md

 ## What You Learn

 *   How to write a simple application using Jexxa
-*   How to expose and access `HelloJexxa` class via RESTful-RPC
-*   How to use the `jexxa-application.properties` to configure the driving adapters
+*   How to configure this application using the `jexxa-application.properties`
-*   How to build a docker image with this tutorial
+*   How to define a simple CI/CD pipeline

 ## What you need

-*   15 minutes
+*   30 minutes
 *   JDK 17 (or higher) installed
 *   Maven 3.6 (or higher) installed
 *   A web browser
 *   curl to access the web page via command line (optional)